Administration of justice: Ontario

 Section 1 of the Administration of Justice Act (RSO 1990 c A6) provides:

 This provision was previously section 1 of the Administration of Justice Act (RSO 1980 c 6), which was previously section 1 of Administration of Justice Act (RSO 1970 c 6), which was previously section 1 of Administration of Justice Act 1968 (SO 1968 c 1) (17 Eliz 2 c 1).
-Queen's Printer copies of the Statutes of the Province of Ontario 1968 describe this provision as "new".
+Queen's Printer copies of the Statutes of the province of Ontario 1968 describe this provision as "new".
 This statute replaced the Administration of Justice Expenses Act (RSO 1960 c 5).

-Republic of Ireland
+Ireland

 "Offence against the Administration of Justice" is defined by section 7 of the Criminal Procedure Act 2010.

 United Kingdom

 In England, the Administration of Justice is a prerogative of the Crown.
 It may be exercised only through duly-appointed judges and courts.

 The following matters and things pertain to the Administration of Justice: the organisation of the courts; the prerogative of justice, the prerogative of mercy, and any prerogative power to create new courts; nolle prosequi; the appointment, tenure and immunity of judges; the immunity of other participants in legal proceedings; contempt of court; the composition and availability of juries, any requirement that their verdict be unanimous, and the allowances they receive; the branches of the legal profession; and the provision of legal aid and advice.

 The Administration of Justice is an act which is normally associated with the carrying on of the business of government.
 When a government does that act, it is thereby exercising its sovereignty.
 It would accordingly be a violation of British sovereignty for a foreign government to do that act in British territory without authorisation.
 Section 2 of the Visiting Forces Act 1952 authorises foreign service courts to exercise their jurisdiction in the United Kingdom.

 There are offences against the Administration of Justice.

 For the purpose of section 54 of the Criminal Procedure and Investigations Act 1996, the following are Administration of Justice offences: